 What are the ‘rules’?

-Below is a link from Broadspring Consulting that has some Office Christmas Party Success Tips:
+A link to Broadspring Consulting website has some Office Christmas Party Success Tips.

 Also remember as an employer, the onus of proof is on you.
 Christmas parties should be more than about having fun.
 It’s a good time to reflect on achievements of the business and staff.
 This should obviously come from the most senior manager, whether the CEO, owner or Department Manager.
 It’s a time to display leadership and celebrate your business and staff’s achievements and also to thank them for their efforts.
 It is also an opportunity to set the tone for next year.